Poland Dental Reviews for Dental Implants, Crowns and More

 There are many review sites and discussion forums where you can read about other people’s dental tourism experiences and ask for advice.
 Some are sources of useful information; others are full of self-promoting dental clinics trying to drum up business.

-WhatClinic is one of the more reputable review sites if you want to find out about particular dentist or clinic.
+WhatClinic is one of the more reputable review sites if you want to find out about a particular dentist or clinic.
 You can see whether the person who posted the review is verified (i.e. they contacted the clinic via WhatClinic in the first place) and whether the review has been confirmed by phone and/or email.
 There may still be ways around this system, but it filters out a lot of the junk.

-You’ll find hundreds of detailed reviews from patients who had dental work in Krakow, Warsaw, Gdansk and other locations in Poland – as well plenty of other countries that are popular for dental tourism.
+You’ll find hundreds of detailed reviews from patients who had dental work in Krakow, Warsaw, Gdansk and other locations in Poland – as well as plenty of other countries that are popular for dental tourism.

 Another way to gather testimonials is to ask your dentist if you can speak to any of their former patients.
 Although they may only pass on details of the really satisfied ones, this does give you the chance to speak to a real person and find out what to expect.